relationship habits

 Still hooked on the ex?

-- Also, while we are here, unless you are interested in the emotionally unavailable, avoid a second date with someone who still has strong feelings for their ex.
+• Also, unless you are interested in the emotionally unavailable, avoid another date with someone who still has strong feelings for their ex.

 This may seem obvious stuff, but…

 I mention this seemingly obvious red flag as some of us ARE looking for the emotionally unavailable.
-Even if we aren’t looking for the emotionally unavailable, if we are lonely and/or our date has other, appealing qualities, it will be tempting to overlook the fact they aren’t ready for a new relationship.
-Ask me how I know.
+Even if we aren’t, if we are lonely and/or our date has some appealing qualities, it will be tempting to overlook the fact they aren’t ready for a new relationship.

 Do consider a second date if:

-Basically you want to see some self-awareness and evidence of learning – some evidence that they aren’t just looking to be repeating the same problems with you – and then blame you!
+Basically you want to see some self-awareness and evidence of learning - some evidence that they aren’t just going to be repeating the same problems with you.

 I don’t mean to sound judgmental but …

 I don’t mean this to sound judgmental (I can’t afford to, I’ve spent far too long in crappy relationships.)
-But if we want to break unhealthy relationship habits, we need to bring some self-awareness to our relationships and ourselves.
-And blaming others for everything is often a red flag for unhealed trauma and insecurity.
+But if we want to break unhealthy cycles, we need to bring some self-awareness to our relationships and ourselves.
+And blaming others for everything is often a red flag for unresolved issues and insecurity.

 Many people say don’t talk about ex’s on a first date.
 But I say if someone isn’t relationship material, then why wait to find out?!